chinenual/Chinenual-VCV/README.md

 The MIDIRecorder leverages builtin functionality of the VCV Rack core MIDI support and uses the same third party MIDI File library as Squinky Lab's SEQ++ (Craig Stewart's [midifile](https://github.com/craigsapp/midifile) library).
-MergeSort and SplitSort are reimplementations of Aria Salvatrice's Splort and Splirge modules.
+MergeSort and SplitSort are reimplementations of Aria Salvatrice's Splort and Smerge modules.